Thank you for subscribing

 Magpies swoop only while they've got chicks in the nest, which lasts about six weeks each spring.
 Photo: Getty.

-How to avoid being swooped by birds
+How to avoid being swooped by magpies and other birds

 The simplest way to avoid being swooped is to avoid locations guarded by swooping birds.
 MagpieAlert publishes a map of known swoops as reported by the public, as does the Department of Land, Water and Planning.